rilldata/rill/docs/docs/references/project-files.md

 **`region`**
  — Optionally sets the cloud region of the bucket you want to connect to.
 Only available for S3.
   - _`us-east-1`_ —  the cloud region identifer

+**`endpoint`**
+ — Override command's default URL with the given URL.
+If this is set, we assume we're targeting an S3 compatible API (but not AWS).

 **`glob.max_total_size`**
  — Applicable if the URI is a glob pattern.
 The max allowed total size (in bytes) of all objects matching the glob pattern.